There’s more to home loans than interest rates – consider these 6 factors to further lower home loan payments.

-If you don’t like to refinance your home loan anyway, then it can be a good idea to pick a lock-in package with low interest.
+If you don’t expect to refinance your home loan anyway, then it can be a good idea to pick a loan with a lock-in period for the low interest.

 When buying the house, or refinancing, always look around for the cheapest law firm.
 Prices range from S$2,500 to S$3,000, so aim for the lowest (there is little real difference in service quality).

 A bank can use any law firm that is on its board – you can ask the mortgage banker, or an independent mortgage broker, to get you the cheapest law firm they can use.
 Due to the large amounts involved, it may seem like S$500 is trivial; but do remember that S$500 is still nothing to sneeze at.
 You wouldn’t casually give away S$500, would you?

 Ready to purchase your dream home?
 Compare and apply for home loans through SingSaver to make sure you’re getting the best rates.

 4 Times In Life You Should Consider Getting a Personal Loan

 How to Qualify and Apply for the HDB Loan?

 New Launch vs. Resale Condo: Which is a Better Property Investment?

 Pros and Cons of Repaying A Home Loan Mortgage Early